Save and make money while studying abroad

 First things first: budget.
 The word itself probably makes you want to yawn, but it doesn’t have to be emotionally taxing.
 All you need to do is create a simple plan starting with the amount you will start with at the beginning of the school year, term or month.
 Then subtract all your required expenses, like tuition and rent.
 Create categories for all the things you think you’ll spend money on – groceries, going out, school supplies – and how much you think you’ll need to dedicate to each of these categories.
 Planning ahead will be a huge benefit!

 The national charity Brightside has developed an International Student Calculator to help you work out what money comes in, and what goes out.
-You might want to consider the 50/20/30 rule, where you spend 30% of your budget on enjoying your host city while also budgeting for the essentials and saving for the future.
+You might want to consider the 50/20/30 rule, where you spend 50% of your budget on your essential expenses, 30% on discretionary expenses, and save 20% for the future.

 2. Dine in and save

-Unless you can afford to eat out every day, you will need to cook regular meals.
-Don’t worry if your culinary skills are limited – there are tons of student recipes online to get you started.
+Eating out is expensive.
+Even if you can afford to do so on a regular basis, consider limiting this and instead cooking your own meals.
+If your culinary skills are limited, don’t worry, there are tons of student recipes online to get you started.

 3. Find the free gems